omkarmoghe/portable_expressions/README.md

 File.write("user_owns_resource_and_has_permission.json", user_owns_resource_and_has_permission.to_json)
 ```

 Or we might define a policy the relies on the `output` of other policies.
-This means that the `Environment` must run the dependencies first in order for their `output` to be available in the `Environment#variables`.
+The `Environment` must `evaluate` the dependencies first in order for their `output` to be available for the following `Expressions`.

 ```ruby
 user_owns_resource_and_has_permission = Expression.new(